In this article

 # Tracking journey events

-With Journey Event Tracking, you can keep track of which paths users take through journeys, including where, when, and why they exited.
+With journey events, you can keep track of which paths users take through journeys, including where, when, and why they exited.
 This feature can help you:

 Avoid over-messaging users — Exclude users from or include users in specific journeys based on whether or not they're currently in another journey or exited a previous journey for a particular reason.